Kazuto-dev/Kazuto-dev/README.md

 - 👋 Hi, I’m @Kazuto-dev
 - 👀 I’m interested in Game Development
-- 🌱 I’m currently learning ++ and C#
+- 🌱 I’m currently learning C++ and C#
 - 💞️ I’m looking to collaborate on Game Development
+- I'm willing to learn anything from my team!
 - 📫 How to reach me kazutokirigayakirito60@gmail.com

 <!---